uber/cadence/docs/03_concepts/04_events.md

 # Event Handling

 Fault-oblivious stateful workflows can be _signalled_ about an external event.
 Signal is always point to point destined to a specific workflow instance.
+Signals are always processed in the order their are received.

 There are multiple scenarios where signals are useful.